pfdubois/BridgeBidding/source/Preliminaries.rst

 Acknowledgments
 ---------------

 Thank you to my long-time teacher, Mike Moss, who taught me almost everything I know.
-I have also received help from teachers and expert players including Howard Schutzman, Oliver Clarke, Alex Martelli, and Jim and Pat Leary; and encouragement from my fellow learners and partners, especially Douglas Schmickrath, David Silberman, Julia Beatty, Ally Whiteneck, and John Engstrom.
+Lately I have greatly profited by taking lessons from Marc Smith.
+I have also learned from expert players including Marty Bergen, Rob Barrington, Gavin Wolpert, Howard Schutzman, Oliver Clarke, Alex Martelli, and Jim and Pat Leary;

-More recently I have taken lessons from Marc Smith, and purchased the video lessons of Marty Bergen, Rob Barrington and Gavin Wolpert.
-I am definitely a
+and received encouragement from my fellow learners and partners, especially Douglas Schmickrath, David Silberman, Julia Beatty, Ally Whiteneck, and John Engstrom.

-#Gavinista.
+I am definitely a #Gavinista.
+Gavin's set of video lessons at wolpertbridge.com covers everything; if you learn better from people than from books, this might be the best path for you.

 About The Author
 ----------------